-During 2018 there were no changes to the membership of the Board, and a continuing system of retirement and re-appointment of Directors by rotation remained fully operational.
-At recent meetings of the Nomination Committee and the Board, it was concluded that the Board has a wide cross-section of experience and knowledge.
-Succession planning, including for the Chair, was also reviewed.
+During 2019 there were no changes to the membership of the Board, and a continuing system of retirement and re-appointment of Directors by rotation remained fully operational.
+At recent meetings the Nomination Committee and the Board have each affirmed that the Board has a wide cross-section of experience and knowledge.
+Succession planning, including for the Chair, was also reviewed, and it is planned to appoint an additional Director during 2020.

-I am indebted to the Directors for their ongoing commitment to the Company and their engagement with current issues which enables the Board to remain up to date in its approach to the changing context economically and globally.
+I am indebted to the Directors for their ongoing commitment to the Company and their engagement with current issues.
+Their wide-ranging background knowledge and expertise is an invaluable asset to the Company and provides a sound base for oversight of the business, strategic planning and policy discussion.